lassepe/iLQGames.jl/README.md

 converged, trajectory, strategies = solve(g, solver, x0)
 ```

-Finally, we visualize the path of the unicycle like (x- and y-position):
+Finally, we can visualize the path of the unicycle as follows (x- and y-position):
 ```julia
 # for visualization we need to state which state indices correspond to px and py
 position_indices = tuple(SVector(1,2))